Nu-8 (Cystic Fibrosis)

 Cystic fibrosis patients are frequently exposed to multiple doses of antibiotics, eventually giving rise to multidrug-resistant bacteria such as Pseudomonas aeruginosa and methicillin-resistant Staph aureus (MRSA) which become increasingly difficult to control and treat, emphasizing the need for novel bactericidal treatments.

 Multidrug-resistant pathogens remain a major clinical problem in patients with CF. Nu-8 aerosol formulation has very broad-spectrum activity as an antimicrobial agent and is also fungicidal.
 The lack of bacterial resistance development to Nu-8 is particularly important in CF patients where intermittent treatment over the course of two or more decades is the expected norm.
-After completing preclinical work Lakewood-Amedex plans to initiate and conclude a Phase 1 trial of Nu-8 with inhaler device delivery in healthy volunteers by mid-2020.
-A Phase 2a dose-escalating trial is then expected to begin in Q3 2020.
+After completing preclinical work Lakewood-Amedex plans to initiate and conclude a Phase 1 trial of Nu-8 with inhaler device delivery in healthy volunteers.
+A Phase 2a dose-escalating trial is then expected to be initiated.